- Article I: Waiver of Liability

 14.5 All requests for amendment or modification to a permit application or approved permit shall be made in writing and contain such plans and specifications as necessary to document the requested change.

-14.6 A Lessee shall be responsible for ensuring that all contractors hired by such Lessee to perform work on District Property comply with the terms of the District permit as well as all applicable federal, state and local regulations pertaining to the construction project.
+14.6 Except as provided in Section 14.23(c) below, only contractors properly registered on the Contractor Registry and in good standing thereunder shall perform work on District Property that requires a permit pursuant to the terms of this Article.
+Notwithstanding the foregoing, a Lessee shall be responsible for ensuring that all contractors hired by such Lessee to perform work on its Leased Property comply with the terms of the District permit as well as all applicable federal, state and local regulations and these Rules pertaining to the construction project.
+ANY DEVIATION FROM THE TERMS OF AN APPROVED PERMIT IS STRICTLY PROHIBITED WITHOUT THE PRIOR, WRITTEN AUTHORIZATION OF THE DISTRICT.
 ANY DEVIATION FROM THE TERMS OF AN APPROVED PERMIT IS STRICTLY PROHIBITED WITHOUT THE PRIOR, WRITTEN AUTHORIZATION OF THE DISTRICT.

 14.7 The expiration date for building permits shall be as follows: